ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 In the beginning I don't believe this is necessary for DS, till I failed at least 5 different interviews.
 The reason why company want to do the code challenge for DS position is to prevent fake profile.
 There are many institution have expert to train the  candidates on **pretending to be senior developer**.
 Coding challenge is a efficient way to get rid of fake expert.

 Our goal is clear.
 Don't put too much time on practicing this, however, we can still show the ability on coding.
+![
+Where to find the tag](https://lh3.googleusercontent.com/y6szAzphgYGRKO2IETGBPvbP3-uWLplJZSQJEG1rxG31aFqDQq08_LYp8Xy2HTFXudayu2Gqaqhu "Tag")

+Pick the tag for one company.
+I chose facebook as my target.
+Any company is fine but FB has proper numbe

 ## Sklearn API
 ## DS question